tombye/trexit/_posts/2017-10-11-why-people-do-the-camino.markdown

 ### Religion

-It's a pilgrimage route so lots of people are obviously walking the Camino for religious reasons.
-People walk the route to see the shrine of the apostle Saint James the Great at Santiago de Compostela cathedral.
+It's a pilgrimage route so lots of people obviously walk the Camino for religious reasons.
+People walk the route to see the shrine of Saint James the Great at Santiago de Compostela cathedral.

 ### Grief

-Some people were walking to grieve for someone they'd lost.
+Some people we met were walking to grieve for someone they'd lost.
 A couple of people we met carried ashes with them and left them along the way.

 ### Recovery